The Next Generation of PRP: From Quantity to Functional Precision

 The timing and coordination of growth factor release

-Platelet count remains a useful and practical proxy for PRP potency, but growth factor profile, activation method, leukocyte content, and patient-specific factors ultimately determine the true biological and clinical effect.
+Platelet count remains a useful and practical proxy for PRP potency, but growth factor profile, activation method, leukocyte content, and patient-specific factors ultimately determine the true biological and clinical effect as a whole.

 Standard PRP